Alert level 2 maintained over Taal

 The Philippine Institute of Volcanology and Seismology said activity in the main crater in the past 24 hours has been characterized by a “weak emission of steam-laden plumes rising 50 meters high..”

-PHIVOLCS recommended that entry into TVI, Taal’s Permanent Danger Zone, be strictly prohibited.
+Entry into TVI, Taal’s Permanent Danger Zone, must be strictly prohibited, PHIVOLCS said.